 - You can practice on the locals.
-If you’re the least bit nervous about walking up to a college student to ask a question, then practice on the locals.
+If you’re nervous about walking up to a college student to ask a question, practice on the locals.
 As you expand your campus visit radius, you’ll find that college students everywhere are almost always willing to talk with prospective students.
 Get over your shyness and find out what’s great and what’s not-so-great at every college you visit.

 - You’ll discover what you don’t know.
 It’s easy to take the familiar for granted.
 By going on a local campus tour, you’ll be surprised to learn some local history, discover the programs enhance learning opportunities, what extracurricular programs there are, and find out what’s required to get admitted.
 You’ll likely gain a fresh perspective when you see your local college through the eyes of students who came from different states or countries.

 - Local college visits save you money.
 With no overnight hotel stays and only a short drive or bus ride to campus, you’ll save money.
 With that extra cash in your pocket, be sure to have a meal on campus.
 That could very well be a new experience at a place you know so well.